Erasmus+ Funding

 • For blended mobility: 5–14 days €100 as a one-off payment/15–30 days €150 as a one-off payment on top of the regular Erasmus+ funding rates

-Please note: The additional support cannot be combined, i.e. if you have a non-academic background and are working alongside your studies, you will not receive the additional support twice.
+Please note: The additional support cannot be combined, i.e. if you have a non-academic background and have a child/children, you will not receive the additional support twice.

 Information on Auslands-BAföG: For students with disabilities, chronic illness and students with children, the additional funding does not count towards Auslands-BAföG.